PhilippTrashman/cunty_azure_api/README.md

 # Cunty Azure API

 The Cunty Azure API is a powerful tool for interacting with with my utmost insanity.
+Its purpose was to to make creating a school planner app easier by moving the Database to central location, as most students didnt know the first thing about api's oder databases
 The entire tool was written in a manic episode in a single weekend.
-If the documentation is not written, write it yourself ig.
+If the documentation is not written, write it yourself.

 ## Features